Home » For family and carers » About being a carer » Confidentiality and Information ...

 Many family members report that they cannot get the information they need to enable them to help their relative, or that they feel excluded from their care.
 This can be because professionals want to protect the privacy.

-Conflicts about sharing information can be a source of concern – getting the balance between the service user’s right to privacy and the carer’s need for information.
-Respecting the confidentiality of the service user is an important part of the trust between the person and their health care professionals.
+Conflicts about sharing information can be a source of concern.
+It can be difficult to get a balance between service users’ right to privacy and carers’ need for information.
+Respecting confidentiality is an important part of the trust between the service user and their health care professionals.
 However, there are times when family and friends may wish to know as much as possible to help and support their loved one and to keep them safe.

 Everyone has the right to keep certain information private.
-All too often however, the interpretation of this right in healthcare systems blocks information that is not sensitive being shared with close relatives or friends.
-For example, a mental health professional can share general information about a particular disorder such as depression, and what helps someone who is depressed to feel better, without breaking confidentiality rules.
+All too often however, the interpretation of this right in healthcare systems is a problem.
+It can block information that is not sensitive being shared with close relatives or friends.
+A mental health professional can share general information about a particular disorder, for example depression.
+They could share what helps someone who is depressed to feel better, without breaking confidentiality rules.

 Useful Resources